A practical Response Adaptive Block Randomization (RABR) design with analytic type I error protection: A case study

-For demonstration purposes, we reduce the total sample size from $n=345$ to $180$ to avoid an over-powered study, and simulate the trial with instant response based on the above underlying response rates with no stratification factor.
+For demonstration purposes, we simulate the trial with instant response based on the above underlying response rates with no stratification factor and a total sample size of $180$.
+Following notations in Section \ref{s:sim}, we use $D_1$ to denote the low exposure group, $D_2$ for the high exposure group.
+The selected treatment group $S_1$ is the arm between $D_1$ and $D_2$ with a smaller $p$-value in the test of proportion at the final analysis stage, and $S_2$ is the other arm as the worse performing treatment group.
 Suppose that the target sample size for the placebo and the selected arm $S_1$ is $72$.
-With a burn-in size $M=90$, our RABR could reach the desired allocations using an adaptive randomization vector $\boldsymbol{r} = (7, 7, 1)$.
-By adjusting $\boldsymbol{r}$, one could achieve a wide range of final allocations.
-In DBCD, we consider a generalization of the Neyman allocation as the target allocation function,
+With a burn-in size $M=90$ with equal randomization, our RABR targets the desired allocations using an adaptive randomization vector $\boldsymbol{r} = (7, 7, 1)$.
+In DBCD, we consider a generalization of the Neyman allocation \citep{hu2006} as the target allocation function,

-where $q^0$ denotes the response rate in the placebo group and $g^1$ and $g^2$ for the two treatment arms.
-In all three methods considered (fixed randomization design, RABR and DBCD), the test of proportion is conducted on the pairwise comparison of each exposure group versus placebo.
-Bonferroni procedure is used to adjust multiplicity.
+where $q^{(g)}$ denotes the response rate in group $g$, and $g=0$ corresponds to placebo, $g=1$ for $D_1$, and $g=2$ for $D_2$.
+In all three methods considered (fixed randomization design, RABR and DBCD), the test of proportion is conducted to compare each exposure group versus placebo.
+The Bonferroni procedure is used to adjust for multiplicity.

-We first study the type I error rate when using the unweighted proportion test under our RABR design, which is proved to be asymptotically upper bounded by $\alpha$ in the Supplemental Material Section 3.
-Based on simulations with $100,000$ iterations, the one-sided error rate for each of the two pairwise comparisons is lower than $\alpha =0.025$ under a comprehensive scan of the null response rate.
+We first study the type I error rate when using the unweighted proportion test under our RABR design.
+Based on simulations with $100,000$ iterations, the one-sided error rates for two pairwise comparisons are lower than $\alpha =2.5\%$ under a comprehensive scan of the null response rate.
+The conservativeness of type I error rate is the consistent with the findings of continuous endpoints in Table \ref{T:error_con}, and is proved in Supplemental Materials Section 3.
 The probability of rejecting at least one elementary null hypothesis by the Bonferroni procedure is also upper bounded by $\alpha$ (Figure \ref{F:bin_error}).